Sintex1707/Target-Drop-Info-Rarity/README.md

 - If you got any Errors or something just let me know

-- The original code is from @Chrissulici !
+- FULL CODE FROM @Chrissulici IS INCLUDED!